TerrordactylDesigns/boombot/README.md

 http://alaingilbert.github.com/Turntable-API/bookmarklet.html
 Now use the same method to get your personal accounts user id for control of the bot

-Open boombot.js in Sublime text 2 (Or your editor of choice... but really... go get sublime... its great..) replace the xxxxxxxxxxxxxxxxxxxxxxxx's in the variables section with your bots auth, bot id, and your own personal user id. replace YourUserName with your own personal username (or whatever else you want the bot to call you) in the variables section.
+Open config.json in Sublime text 2 (Or your editor of choice... but really... go get sublime... its great..) replace the xxxxxxxxxxxxxxxxxxxxxxxx's in the botinfo section with your bots auth, bot id, and replace the xxxxxxxxxxxx's in the admin section your own personal user id. replace botname in the botinfo section with what you want to call the bot.

-Add to the arrays and/or commands anything you want to add or change.
+Add to the arrays and/or commands in boombot.js anything you want to add or change.
 Would be nice of you to keep the url to obtain your own copy under the /boombot command, but I won't hunt you down if you want it to go.

 path to the saved location,
 node boombot.js